gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Separated Illegal Guides/Illegal Mobs Guide.md

 **18w15a**
 - Currently dolphins can be equipped with armor, which is unobtainable in future versions.
 - Dolphins can ride in boats currently, which is unobtainable in future versions.
+- Dolphins have the persistence required tag set to true without setting a custom name when they play with an item.
+Simply throw an item into the water and wait for the dolphin to play with it.

 **18w20a**
 - Loading the mobs from 1.8.9 will cause them to be dual wielding and holding armor.
 It also causes them to have a 0 drop chance for their left hand, which is also normally not obtainable.